A snack review and release history of:

 Overall, they’re semi-thin and have a light, soft crunch with a plain cookie-biscuit flavor.
 Both of them have a thin, moderately sweet milk chocolate coating that paints most of the flavor.
 Since the coating is thin, the overall sweetness is pretty toned down, but it is still pretty good and would be perfect for the average person.
 They don’t feel cheap, nor do they feel premium; they are just your average chocolate cookies you might find in a tin or gift box.

-While I’m not sure of an exact release date, reviews date back to around March 2024 for the easter season.
+While I’m not sure of an exact release date, reviews date back to around March 2024 for the Easter season.
 I found these in early April 2025.